dd-solve/dd-solve.github.io/src/content/home/whychooseus.md

-### We aim to accelerate our customers' R&D progress by offering turnkey development, manufacturing support, and strategic consulting.
+### We aim to accelerate our customers R&D progress by offering turnkey development, manufacturing support, and strategic consulting.

 ### We have a vision for our team that we want to share with our customer: